jaymineh/proj20a/README.md

 docker run --network app_network_tooling -p 8085:80 -it tooling:0.0.1
 ```

+*The above command runs the tooling image inside the app_network_tooling docker network and binds the internal app port of 80 to an external port of 8085 so it can be accessed externally.*

 - After the above command is run, check the running containers by doing a `docker container ls`.
 The container we're looking for (tooling) would most likely be absent from the list.
 In that case, run `docker ps -a` to see tooling.

 ![Tooling](images/tooling.png)